 When it comes to managing a remote team, effective communication might be the most important thing to get right — and also one of the most challenging.
 Sure, there’s no shortage of communication channels to choose from.
 Between email, texting, video conferencing, and team-based tools like Slack, it’s easy for you to reach your employees — and for them to reach each other.

 But a suite of communication tools doesn’t necessarily mean you have effective communication.
 As a leader, you must intentionally build a feedback culture.
 Depending on your setup, you might go days, weeks, or months without seeing your remote employees.
 That means you don’t have body language or casual chats to gauge their happiness or level of engagement.
+If your employees ever feel like they are discriminated or treated wrongfully, then they have the right to contact legal assistance from a workers compensation attorney.

 Schedule regular one-on-ones with each remote worker.
 Try not to push back or schedule over these — they’re a priority!
 Ask employees about the challenges they’re facing in their role and what you can do to support them.
 If you have a lot of remote workers or entirely distributed teams, you might also need to train managers to give and solicit feedback.
 Consider providing a special training session specifically for remote employees.